 If your business is focused on a specific geographical area, don’t forget to include leaders in other locales.

 Then, head over to Ahrefs and simply plug in the URL of your competitors.
 The tool will return all the popular keywords they are ranking for on SERPs (Search Engine Results Pages) and show you the traffic they are getting.

 Do this for multiple competitors and you’ll have a list of readily usable and proven keywords you should be creating content for.

 If you’re looking for an alternative spy tool, Spyfu is worth a look.
-With it, you can search for any domain and see every place they’ve shown up on Google: every keyword they’ve bought on Adwords, every organic rank, and every ad variation they’ve used in the last 11 years.
+With it, you can search for any domain and see every place they’ve shown up on Google: every keyword they’ve bought on Google Ads, every organic rank, and every ad variation they’ve used in the last 11 years.

 2. Use Google Search Console to Build On Existing Success

 If your site has been live for some time, you might already be ranking well for certain keywords.